Marilyn Monroe: 1926–1943: Childhood and first marriage

 Monroe found a more permanent home in September 1938, when she began living with Grace's aunt Ana Lower in Sawtelle.
 Monroe was enrolled at Emerson Junior High School and went to weekly Christian Science services with Lower.
 She excelled in writing and contributed to the school newspaper, but was otherwise a mediocre student.
 Owing to the elderly Lower's health problems, Monroe returned to live with the Goddards in Van Nuys in about early 1941.
-That same year, she began attending Van Nuys High School.
+She began attending Van Nuys High School that same year.

 In 1942, the company that employed Doc relocated him to West Virginia.
 California child protection laws prevented the Goddards from taking Monroe out of state, and she faced having to return to the orphanage.
-To avoid this, it was decided that she leave high school and marry their neighbor, factory worker James Dougherty, who was five years her senior.
-The marriage took place just after her 16th birthday on June 19, 1942.
+To avoid this, it was decided that she leave high school and marry their neighbor, factory worker James Dougherty.
+The marriage took place just after her sixteenth birthday, on June 19, 1942.
 Monroe found herself and Dougherty mismatched, and later said she was "dying of boredom" during the marriage.
 In 1943, Dougherty enlisted in the Merchant Marine and was stationed on Santa Catalina Island, where Monroe moved with him.